circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Run with all permissions: No
 - Script code that returns the possible values when either creating or editing an entity: paste the contents of ../loadCustomFieldValues_ContributionScales.groovy.

+4. Type: Custom field validation
+- Name: check DateOfBirth
+- Run with all permissions: No
+- Script code: paste the contents of ../customFieldValidation_DateOfBirth.groovy.

 # Profile fields

 Change the Information text of profile fields to use formal instead of informal Dutch: